writechoiceorg/aspect-docs/docs/aspect-workflows/How To/how-to-workflow-gcp.md

 ---
-title: "How to configure your first GCP project with Terraform"
-description: "Configure a Terraform project to manage resources in Google Cloud, from initial setup to running the first commands."
+title: "Deploy Aspect Workflows on GCP"
+description: "This guide shows you how to deploy Aspect Workflows on Google Cloud Platform (GCP)."
-slug: {slug}
+slug: /get-started/deploy-workflows/deploy-gcp
 audience: "Developer, DevOps Engineer, or Cloud Architect with basic knowledge of cloud services."
 ---

-# Deploy Aspect Workflows on GCP

-This guide shows you how to configure a Terraform project to manage resources in Google Cloud (GCP).
-You'll learn how to find the correct project information, initialize Terraform with a remote backend, and fix common errors.

 ## Prerequisites